Homeschooling in NC

 Recommendations and details are available at the NCDNPE website and if you click on the links above they will take you there.

-A very valuable printable Homeschool Handbook is available to download from the NCDNPE as well: Homeschool Guidebook.
+A very valuable printable, guide is available to download from the NCDNPE as well: Homeschool Guidebook.

-Note: if you are filing your Notice of Intent to Homeschool at the NCDNPE website, you will need to file it during their office hours: Monday-Friday 7:30 a.m.- 4:40 p.m.
+Note: if you are filing your Notice of Intent to Homeschool at the NCDNPE website, you will need to file it online during their office hours: Monday-Friday 7:30 a.m.- 4:30 p.m.
+The NCDNPE doesn’t accept new NOI’s during the month of June.